Enjoy a gallery display of original works by artists of all ages. Everyone is welcome, so bring a friend!

 Voice and/or instrumental.
 Length: 4 minutes or less

-- The RezArts Festival will include a gallery exhibit on Saturday, January 27, 2-4pm, at which time submissions will be displayed and presented for the enjoyment of the church and any guests.
+• The RezArts Festival will include a gallery exhibit on Saturday, January 31, at which time submissions will be displayed and presented for the enjoyment of the church and any guests.
 Everyone is welcome.
 Contributors to the Arts Festival should plan to attend the Exhibit.
-Visual art submissions will remain on display within the church building until late February.
-We will also explore ways to include creative works into the ongoing life of the church.
+Visual art submissions that can be safely displayed on a wall will remain within the church building until February 15.

-Find inspiration, insights, and tips for sparking your creativity in these resources:
+Find inspiration, insights, and tips for sparking your creativity in these resources and submissions from past RezArts Festivals:

 By Fellow Rez Members